igorvan2005/Springboard-Capstone-Project/README.md

 # Springboard-Capstone-Project

 This repository contains the files for my Springboard Data Intensive Capstone project.
-The course project is aimed at accessing modifiable risk factors among US population in different states their association with cardiovascular diseases including stroke and heart attack to reveal non-traditional risk factors.
+The course project is aimed at assessing the relationship between modifiable risk factors among U.S. population in different states and cardiovascular diseases including stroke and heart attack as well as socioeconomic and geographic factors.